-The road will bring us at the heart of the Fouta Djalon massif.
-Arrival at our hotel and lunch at Dalaba.
-In the afternoon visit to Dalaba small and quiet town.
+The road will bring us at the heart of the Fouta Djalon Massif.
+Arrival at our hotel and lunch at Dalaba at 3,900 Ft.
+(1,200 m.) of altitude.
+In the afternoon visit to Dalaba, a small and quiet town.
 Of an interest is the “casa a palabra” (the house of words) with fine bas-relief showing a Peul style.
 Here the chiefs used to get together to meet the colonial administration.

-Today we discover the largest massif of West Africa: Fouta Djalon where the mountains meet the savannah and the deep valleys hosting rice fields and forests.
+Morning departure.
+Today we discover the largest mountain massif of West Africa: Fouta Djalon where the mountains meet the savannah and in the deep valleys the forests.
 Here the highest waterfalls make the landscape more beautiful and site the “water basin” of West Africa.
-Thanks to a fresh climate, this region has been the most beloved holiday site during the colonial time.
-Peul people come from this area; Peul are known for their stunning beauty and for being the best zebu breeders od West Africa.
-In the XVII century the Fula’s (Peul) Jihad started from these mountains and they led the Peul to conquer the majority of savannah till Cameroun.
+Thanks to a fresh climate, this region had been the most appreciated holiday site during the colonial time.
+The origins of the Fulla people (known also as Peul) come from this region; the Fulla are known for their extraordinary beauty and for being the best zebu breeders in West Africa.

 DAY 5: STONE GODS (320 km, driving time 7 hr)

 Transfer day.
-Once in Mamou, we leave the mountains to cross arboreal savannah.
-Kissi cultural group is known for praying stone gods called Pomo which have been mysterious found in the forest.
-Kissidougou (the city of Kissi) had a small but interesting museum which shows the ritual objects of the region.
+We leave the mountains to cross the arboreal savannah.
+The Kissi cultural group is known for praying stone gods called Pomo, which have been mysteriously found in the forest.
+Kissidougou (the city of Kissi) has a small but interesting museum which shows the ritual objects of the region.

-This region is rich in markets, the Guekedou one, on the border with Sierra Leone, has been considered one of the largest of Africa, surely it is the most crowed and sadly the starting point of Ebola epidemic till 2016.
+This region is rich in markets, the Guekedou one, on the border with Sierra Leone, has been considered one of the largest of Africa, surely it is the most crowed and sadly the starting point of the Ebola epidemic in 2016.

-DAY 7: MYSTERS AND MASKS IN THE FORESTS (180 km, driving time 6 hr, various drives)
+DAY 7: DISCOVER A FOREST (140 km, driving time 3 hr, various drives)